shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/answer-the-question-and-shutup.md

 draft: false
 ---

-When PhD students do the thesis defense, experts fly in to grill the student.
+When PhD students do their thesis defense, experts fly in to grill the student.
-Good thesis advisors train students to answer questions _and then shutup_.
+Good thesis advisors train students to answer each question _and then shut-up_.
 Students almost always feel a temptation to go on a length.

-Examiner: _Why did you use that particular statistical technique?_
+Examiner: _Why did you use that particular statistical test?_

-Student: _It made sense because of its xxx and yyy characteristics._
+Student: _We used regression because our data met its requirements for establishing cause-and-effect._

 Examiners: _Silence._

-Student: _I looked at some other statistic techniques; the zzz technique had an F-group of 17..._
+Student: _We designed our data collection to adhere to parametric test requirements.
+Within the parametric set of tests, we also looked at comparison tests and correlation tests.
+We found a few t-test approaches that we could have used with fewer predictors..._

 The follow-up answer gives examiners opportunities to ask follow up questions.

-So, answer the question _and shut up._
+So, answer the question _and shut-up._